-Aspen Public Radio interviewed Akhil on First Draft, a program that highlights the voices of writers as they discuss their work, their craft and the literary arts.
+Aspen Public Radio interviewed Jess on First Draft, a program that highlights the voices of writers as they discuss their work, their craft and the literary arts.

 “The smaller the space between your desire and what is right, the happier you will be.”

 The Aspen Times, Andrew Travers, June 20, 2017

 Winter Words series opens with ‘Beautiful Ruins’ author Jess Walter